Knoxville Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for Knoxville residents — your tap water meets all federal safety standards.
+Good news for Knoxville residents — your tap water meets all current EPA drinking water standards.
 At 210 ppm (12.3 gpg), the water is quite hard — you may notice mineral buildup on fixtures.
 Lead levels test well below the EPA action level.
 There have been 16 violations recorded over the past 3 years.

 Safe to Drink